 Every other day we get to hear the plight of Indian farmers despite the fact that they slog all over the year to feed us and give us that essential energy called “Prana”.

-Yes, there are a few exceptions like a Punjab and Haryana which has evolved with the times in terms of Green revolution and all but on second thoughts,we also hear about a “cancer express” train running daily between Punjab and bordering areas of Rajasthan specifically for cancer treatments.
+Yes, there are a few exceptions like Punjab and Haryana which have evolved with the times in terms of the Green revolution and all but on second thoughts, we also hear about a “cancer express” train running daily between Punjab and bordering areas of Rajasthan specifically for cancer treatments.

 He simply taught us to put these earthworms to work turning our barren field into a fertile field.

 An earthworm, working the surface at night and boring into the earth by day, release his waste which is near his weight in the fresh soil every 24 hours.
-This excretion is an exceptional plant food.
-Imagine, any bull or even a tractor can plow for a few hours a day but here the earthworms are working round the clock.
-Instead of damaging the roots,the earthworms open holes for them in the compact subsoil.
+This excretion is exceptional plant food.
+Imagine, any bull or even a tractor can plow for few hours a day but here the earthworms are working round the clock.
+Instead of damaging the roots, the earthworms open holes for them in the compact subsoil.

-As a matter of fact,we don’t need more land to produce more crop, all we want is more of topsoil.
+As a matter of fact, we don’t need more land to produce more crops, all we want is more topsoil.
 The trouble with people’s thinking is that they need more acres when what we need is more topsoil.